Soul Sold Separately

-Soul Sold Separately (stylized as $oul $old $eparately) is the fifth studio album by rapper Freddie Gibbs.
-It was released through Warner Records on September 30, 2022, making it his first to be released on a major label.
+Soul Sold Separately (stylized as $oul $old $eparately) is the fourth studio album by rapper Freddie Gibbs.
+It was released through ESGN and Warner Records on September 30, 2022, making it his first to be released on a major label.

 Background and concept

 Soul Sold Separately is a concept album themed around the $$$ ("Triple-S") Resort and Casino, a fictional Las Vegas hotel where, according to the album's narrative, Gibbs is working in seclusion to complete the record.
 Gibbs has stated that the "gambling theme" of the album was chosen as a reference to the risks he needed to take to pursue his music career.